ChainSecurity/deployment_validation/README.md

 - Only projects with `solc` version starting from `0.5.13` are supported due to the lack of generated storage layout in older versions (see [solc release 0.5.13](https://github.com/ethereum/solidity/releases/tag/v0.5.13)).
 - The RPC endpoints automatically parsed in `dv generate-config` are not guaranteed to be compatible.
 - As detailed [above](#dvf-creation), many public RPCs are not or only partially supported for DVF creation.
-- Finding the deployment transaction of a contract currently requires either BitQuery or Etherscan API keys to collect all relevant information.
+- Finding the deployment transaction of a contract currently requires either Blockscout or Etherscan API keys to collect all relevant information.
 - Contracts performing `delegatecall` to more than one other contract are currently not supported.
 - `dv update` currently only updates values of existing storage variables in the DVF and does not add newly added storage values.
 - Multiple contracts with the same name compiled with different compiler versions in one project are not supported.